slint-ui/slint/docs/reference/src/language/syntax/modules.md

 export { MySwitch };
 export { MySwitch as Alias1, MyButton as Alias2 };

-// Re-export all types from other module export * from "other_module.slint";
+// Re-export all types from other module (only possible once per file) export * from "other_module.slint";
 ```